jeffdnganga/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe - sets mode of hello to -rwxr-x-wx 10-mirror_permissions - sets mode of hello same as olleh mode 11-directories_permissions - adds execute permission to all sub directories of the current working directory to owner, group owners and other users
+12-directory_permissions - creates directory called my_dir with permissions 751 in the working directory